 A few things could be happening here:

 1. The air pressure on your compressor may be too low (For dial adjusting compressors only).
 When this happens, the makeup can pool at the tip of the airbrush resulting in larger droplets spraying onto your skin.
-The medium setting is typically recommended for airbrushing foundation with our compressors with a dial adjustment.
+The medium to medium-high setting is typically recommended for airbrushing foundation with our compressors with a dial adjustment.
 (Use the lowest setting on the 2.0 and the new 1.0 touch start compressors).

 3. The lever is not positioned all the way down into its slot.
 To check this, press down on the seat of the lever to make sure it is in the correct position before pulling the lever back.
 This ensures that your airbrush stylus has adequate air pressure to flow and spray smoothly.